Polish anti-religious campaign: Communist takeover (1944–1956)

-The predecessor to the Communist government in Poland was the Polish Committee of National Liberation, which first took office in Soviet-occupied Lublin in 1944.
-It initially gave favourable promises to the Catholic Church in Poland, including restoration of property that the Nazis had taken and exempting Church property from agrarian reform.
+The predecessor to the communist government in Poland was the Polish Committee of National Liberation, which first took office in Soviet-occupied Lublin in 1944.
+This government initially gave favorable promises to the Catholic Church in Poland, including restoration of property that the Nazis had taken and exempting Church property from agrarian reform.

-The experiences in and after World War II, wherein the large Jewish minority was annihilated by the Nazis, the large German minority was forcibly expelled from the country at the end of the war, along with the loss of the eastern territories which had a significant population of Eastern Orthodox Belarusians and Ukrainians, led to Poland becoming more homogeneously Catholic than it had been.
+Polish experiences during and after World War II—wherein the large Jewish minority was annihilated by the Nazis; the large German minority was forcibly expelled from the country at the end of the war; and the eastern territories were lost, which had a significant population of Eastern Orthodox Belarusians and Ukrainians—caused Poland to become more homogeneously Catholic than before.
 After Soviet troops occupied Poland at the end of World War II, the Soviet-backed government enacted a gradual approach aimed at gaining control of the Catholic Church in Poland.

-Despite engaging in concillatory actions towards the Catholic Church, persecution was already being carried out.
-As the Red Army advanced into Poland, there were incidents where nuns were targeted by Soviet troops, such as the death of 10 nuns in Braniewo.
+Despite engaging in conciliatory actions toward the Catholic Church, the government was already engaging in persecution.
+As the Red Army advanced into Poland, nuns were targeted by Soviet troops in multiple incidents, such as the death of 15 nuns in Braniewo.

-After the war was finished, the government permitted Catholic welfare services to resume work, and the government rebuilt damaged or destroyed churches at a substantial public cost.
-The Catholic Church in Poland during the first few years was treated much better than most other religious bodies in the newly liberated states of Eastern Europe.
-This more lenient approach came as a result of Communism's lack of popularity among Poles and the difficulty the new regime had in presenting itself as the legitimate government of Poland; attacking the Church at this time, which was well supported by most Poles, was considered too risky to attempt.
-Communist general Karol Świerczewski was given Catholic funeral rites, Polish radio broadcast mass until 1947, and Bolesław Bierut's presidential oath in 1947 ended with the phrase 'so help me God'.
+After the end of World War II, the government permitted Catholic welfare services to resume operations, and it rebuilt damaged or destroyed churches at substantial public cost.
+During the first few years after the war, the Catholic Church in Poland was treated better than most other religious bodies in the newly Soviet-occupied states of Eastern Europe.
+This more lenient approach resulted from communism's lack of popularity among Poles, as well as the new regime's difficulty in presenting itself as the legitimate government of Poland; attacking the Church at this time, when it was well supported by most Poles, was considered too risky to attempt.
+Communist general Karol Świerczewski was given Catholic funeral rites; Polish radio broadcast Mass until 1947; and Bolesław Bierut's presidential oath in 1947 ended with the phrase 'so help me God'.